apache/flink/docs/dev/python/table_api_tutorial.md

 under the License.
 -->

-This walkthrough will quickly get you started building a pure Python Flink project.
+This walkthrough will quickly get you started building a pure Python Flink Table API project.

 Please refer to the Python Table API [installation guide]({% link dev/python/installation.md %}) on how to set up the Python execution environments.